Haidilao: Innovation and expansion

-Haidilao has more than 180 chains globally, more than 20,000 staff, and an annual turnover of 5 billion RMB (almost US$0.77 billion).
+As of 2025, Haidilao and its overseas subsidiary operated more than 1,400 restaurants globally.

 By the end of June 30, 2020, Haidilao Hot Pot had 935 stores in operation.
 In addition to the many locations in China, the company serves the areas of Hong Kong, Malaysia, Singapore, Australia, Taiwan, United Kingdom, Canada, United States, Thailand, Indonesia, Philippines, Vietnam, South Korea, Japan, and the United Arab Emirates.

+A Haidilao branch, in Houston, Texas, United States.

 The company opened its first restaurant outside of mainland China in Clarke Quay, Singapore, in 2012.
 This was followed by its first US outlet, which opened in Westfield Santa Anita (California) in September 2013.
 Haidilao continued to develop its network abroad, entering the South Korean market in 2014, the Taiwanese and Japanese markets in 2015, the Hong Kong market in 2017, and the Canadian market in 2018.

 In 2024, Haidilao converted some of its Jakarta, Indonesia restaurants to "No Pork, No Lard".

 IPO

 In 2008, Haidilao planned to increase $600 million to $700 million in the Hong Kong IPO which could increase the popularity in the global market.

 In 2017, Haidilao's net profit rose 22% to 1.19 billion yuan, and revenue increased 36% to 10.64 billion yuan.

 In 2018, Haidilao raised nearly US$1 billion in a Hong Kong initial public offering (IPO).
 The IPO figures show that even though Haidilao faced some safety issues over the past two years, investors are still feeling positive of Haidilao growth in the future.

 Founded as a privately held company, Haidilao International Holding Ltd. filed to launch an initial public offering (IPO) in Hong Kong in 2018, aiming to raise up to US$700 million for further expansion.

 As of 2018, Haidilao's IPO price of 17.80 Hong Kong dollars a share makes its market capitalization $12 billion.

+In 2026, Haidilao International Holding Ltd.’s had a stock price drop after co-founder Shu Ping sold about $350 million worth of shares.
+Just months earlier, Shu’s husband, Chief Executive Officer Zhang Yong, had bought shares at prices more than 20% above where Shu Ping sold.
+Haidilao said that the stock sale was for personal funding needs and would have no impact on Haidilao's business.